-2016 Honda Pilot vs. Ford Explorer
+2019 Honda Pilot vs Ford Explorer

-In terms of choosing the right SUV, there are three things every driver is looking for: cargo space, top-notch performance, and a premium infotainment system.
+In terms of choosing the right SUV, there are three things every driver is looking for: Cargo space, top-notch performance, and a premium infotainment system.

 Interior Features of the Honda Pilot vs. Ford Explorer

 When talking about space, every inch counts.
 That one inch could mean the difference between sitting comfortably in your new SUV and having your head pushed against the ceiling.
-The 2016 Honda Pilot balances interior volume and vehicle size to give drivers plenty of cargo room without feeling like you’re driving a small bus.
+The 2019 Honda Pilot balances interior volume and vehicle size to give drivers plenty of cargo room without feeling like you’re driving a small bus.

-Honda Pilot vs. Ford Explorer Performance Specs
+Honda Pilot vs Ford Explorer Performance Specs

-The 2016 Honda Pilot comes standard with a potent V6 engine capable of dishing out 280 horsepower and 262 lb-ft of torque.
-Plus a standard Eco Assist System helps you drive more efficiently.
+The 2019 Honda Pilot comes standard with a potent V6 engine capable of dishing out 262 lb-ft of torque.
+Plus, a standard Eco Assist™ System helps you drive more efficiently.

-The 2016 Ford Explorer also comes standard with a V6 engine, but providing just 255 lb-ft of torque, drivers could notice a difference in power compared to the Honda Pilot.
+The 2019 Ford Explorer also comes standard with a V6 engine, but providing just 255 lb-ft of torque, drivers could notice a difference in power compared to the Honda Pilot.

-2016 Honda Pilot and Ford Explorer Infotainment Systems
+2019 Honda Pilot and Ford Explorer Infotainment Systems

-Explore the 2016 Honda Pilot
+Explore the 2019 Honda Pilot